HL7NZ/nzf/input/pagecontent/glossary.md

 GTIN – Global Trade Item Number, an identifier for trade items developed by GS1, basically a barcode number

+medication sponsor – The New Zealand entity - exporter, importer or local manufacturer - responsible for the medication.

 MP – Medicinal Product; an NZMT concept reflecting the generic medicine

 MPP – Medicinal Product Pack; an NZMT concept reflecting a generic pack and its contents expressed in generic terms